A Next-Generation Smart Contract and Decentralized Application Platform.

 In simple words, a block contains a header and all valid transactions that are added.

-Like Ethereum, there are two types of accounts within Ethereum Classic:
+In Ethereum, there are two types of accounts:

 Externally owned accounts (EOA) are controlled by private keys and have no code associated with them.
 Individuals use their private keys to perform actions.
 An EOA only comprises its nonce (i.e., number of transactions sent) and the associated balance (i.e., number of ethers owned by the account).